 Quick answer

-TNTD is a viral neurodivergent meme and thought experiment from TikTok (NDtok) that originated in April 2026.
+TNTD is a viral neurodivergent meme and thought experiment from TikTok that originated in April 2026.
 It imagines the symbolic end of neurotypical (NT) social dominance — a world where neurodivergent (ND) people define the norm, and NT behaviors like indirect communication, forced eye contact, and small talk are the deviation.
 It is satire and dark humor, not a call for literal harm.

 T